The Birth of the Wedding Cake

 Greek gods were common guests at weddings in 3000bc; each one was believed to have an enormous appetite that needed to be satisfied if the marriage was to be happy and successful.
 Favourite foods amongst the gods were dried fruits, nuts and honey cakes

-As the Roman civilisation became greater the wedding ceremony became known by the name confarreatio.
+As the Roman civilisation became greater the wedding ceremony became known by the name confarreate.
 The marriage vows were said in front of a head priest and ten witnesses.
 To complete the ceremony the wedding cake was crumbled over the bride’s head to bless her with an abundance of everything, especially children.

-The cake comes to Australia
+The Cake Comes to Australia

-The French wedding cake
+The French Wedding Cake

 A French man came up with the idea of an iced wedding cake; the French chefs found that the piles of buns at the wedding breakfast looked unappetising.
 To make the cakes more desirable they iced them with a crust of hardened white sugar and decorated them with trinkets and toys.